socialray/makahiki-ktuh/doc/testing.rst

 exported to Python.
 Use Firefox and go to [[http://seleniumhq.org/download/]] to download and install the plugin.
 After it is downloaded, restart Firefox to complete the installation.

-Next, start up a test server using
-``python manage.py testserver fixtures/*``.
-This creates a test database (separate from your development database) and loads the fixture data.

 In Firefox, go to ``http://localhost:8000``.
 Start the Selenium IDE by going to Tools->Selenium IDE.
 By default, it starts recording once you